k9ordon/k9ordon.github.io/_drafts/2016-03-22-redux-make-the-state-sane-again.md

 ---
-title: Redux.js - Make the state sane
+title: Redux.js - Make the state sane again
 updated: 2016-03-22 18:00
 ---

-Redux is a framework that helps you sane your application states :heart_eyes:.
+[Redux](http://redux.js.org/) is a framework that helps you sane your application states :heart_eyes:.
 It lets you write applications that behave consistently and predictable.
 Redux is basically a pattern for a single state container handling all your state changes by dispatching a state and later use a reducer to compute the state change.
 It's easy to recreate the same application state or even [timetravel](https://github.com/gaearon/redux-devtools) through state changes :sunglasses:.

 Redux evolves the ideas of Flux.
 You can use Redux together with React, with anything-else.js or vanilla.js.

 There are 3 main concepts to understand:

 - **Store** holds the state and handles subscriptions
 - **Actions** are payloads of information you send to the store to trigger a change to the state.
-They are plain javascript objects and must have a ```type``` property.
+They are plain javascript objects and must have a ```type``` property
-- **Reducers** trigger on actions and actually apply the state change.
+- **Reducers** trigger on actions and actually apply the state change

 ## Current state of states